Yeswanthpur

-Yeshavantapura (formerly Yeshwanthpur), also known as Yeshvantpur, is a locality in the northwestern part of Bangalore in the Indian state of Karnataka.
-It is located to the north of Malleshwara and west of Hebbala.
+Yeshwanthpur (also spelled Yeshwanthapura, Yesvantpur, among others) is a locality in the northwestern part of Bangalore in the Indian state of Karnataka.
+It is located to the north of Malleswaram and west of Hebbal.
 The biggest wholesale market for agricultural produce in the city, the Yeshwanthpur APMC Yard, is situated in the locality.
 The green line of Namma Metro passes through Yeshwanthpur Metro Station and allows connectivity to all the extensions of the city.

 Etymology

 Jayachamarajendra Wadiyar's association with Yeshwantrao Ghorpade led to common meetings, usually spent on hunting, and a cup of tea in the outskirts of his Bangalore Palace, which was a small village and had the proximity of Mysore sandal soap factory.
 The conversation went late into the night, which made it difficult to head back to the Palace.
 As a token of friendship to Yeshwantrao Ghorpade, Jayachamarajendra Wodeyar renamed the railway station in the area after Yeshwantrao Ghorpade.
 Since then, the area has been popularly known as Yeshwanthpur.
 The largely popular Yesvantpur Junction railway station was commissioned by Mysore Maharaja Chamarajendra Wadiyar X in 1881.

 Yeshwanthpur comprises many lesser-known historic places, viz.